telliott99/MyJava/part1/array.rst

 combines declaration and initialization.

 Then, we go through the array and print the values in three ways:  using a for-each loop and a format string, using the ``Arrays.toString`` method, and using an index that ranges from ``0`` to ``i < A.length``.
-Using the index allows us to print the last value in a special way.
+Having the index allows us to print the last value in a special way.

 The output: